open-contracting/european-union-support/README.md

     rake label:xpath label:ignore

 1. In a multi-monitor setup, open a form's template PDF, English PDF, and XPath CSV.
-1. Fill in the `key` column with keys from the template PDF, cross-referencing with the English PDF to determine the correspondence.
+1. Fill in the `label-key` column with keys from the template PDF, cross-referencing with the English PDF to determine the correspondence.
 1. If a key has no corresponding editable field in the PDF, it may not have a corresponding XML element.
 If so, add it to `ignore.csv`.
 1. Once completed, run `rake missing` to see which XML elements have no key, and which keys have no XML element and aren' in `ignore.csv`.